TaronWright/TaronWright/README.md

 - 👋 Hi, I’m @TaronWright
-- 👀 I’m interested renewable energy,data analysis and all things tech.
+- 👀 I’m interested renewable energy, data analysis and all things tech.
 - 🌱 I’m currently trying to improve my python and javascript programming to build interactive web applications!
 - 💞️ I’m looking to collaborate on any beginner project that will show me the ropes and let me practice my python skills